 All coffee served during fellowship and meals is fair trade coffee.
 The fair trade ministry provides third world farmers a direct market for their goods.
 It pays them fair prices for their labors, bypassing middlemen, and encourages environmentally friendly farming practices.

 We participate in the Hoopeston recycling service and recycle all our paper, cardboard, glass, and plastic.
-We also have bins to collect used ink jet cartridges, batteries, and CFL light bulbs, and old cell phones and take them to recycling centers.
+We also have bins to collect used ink jet cartridges, batteries, and CFL light bulbs, old cell phones, and pop can tabs and take them to recycling centers.
 We want to keep these hazardous materials out of our landfills.

 During our community Pasta Dinner in early November, we offer a Greater Gifts sale of seasonal crafts made by artisans around the world.
 All proceeds from this sale go directly to the artists.
 This provides them a market for their goods and a fair price.

-Our youth group participates in the State of Illinois’ Adopt-a-Highway program.
-Several times a year they clean a two-mile stretch of Route 9, from Route 1 to the east end of town.
-They walk both sides of the road picking up paper, bottles, cans, car parts, and any other trash they might find.
+We participate in the State of Illinois’ Adopt-a-Highway program.
+Several times a year we clean a two-mile stretch of Route 9, from Route 1 to the east end of town.
+We walk both sides of the road picking up paper, bottles, cans, car parts, and any other trash they might find.

 Every summer our middle school and high school youth, along with adult leaders, go on a mission trip to help serve God by helping others.
-In recent years they have done mission work in Lexington, KY, Atlanta, GA; Washington D.C.; New Orleans, LA; and Pittsburgh, PA.
+In recent years they have done mission work in Lexington, KY, Atlanta, GA; Washington D.C.; New Orleans, LA; Pittsburgh, PA, Little Rock, AR.